officialprofile/Genome-assembly/03-Basic.md

 # Basic string manipulations {#basic}

 Before we dive into the main topics let's warm up with few basic exercises.
 Some of these problems may be regarded as a form of general familiarization with string manipulations.
-Having them in the bioinformatics repertoire is in a sense required.
-From a perspective of the algorithms that will be discussed later some of the problems, like generating k-mers or suffixes, are absolutely crucial and one has to know them like the back of one's hand.
-So, without further ado, let's do the warm up.
+Having them in the bioinformatics repertoire is here in a sense required.
+From a perspective of the algorithms that will be discussed later some of the problems, like generating k-mers or suffixes, are absolutely essential and one has to know them like the back of one's hand.

 ## Random DNA sequence